MicrosoftDocs/memdocs/sccm/develop/reference/osd/sms_tasksequence_prepareosaction-server-wmi-class.md

  `true` to build a mass-storage device driver list.
 The default value is `false`.

  The task sequence variable associated with this property is OSDBuildStorageDriverList.
-For more information, see the MSDN documentation for [Operating System Deployment Task Sequence Variables](https://go.microsoft.com/fwlink/?LinkId=100711).
+For more information, see the MSDN documentation for [Task Sequence Variables](https://docs.microsoft.com/en-us/configmgr/osd/understand/task-sequence-variables).

  `Condition`
  Data type: `SMS_TaskSequence_Condition`